xaved88/bottled_ai/README.md

 ## FAQ
 ### Does it win a lot?
 Is it super smart?
 Depends on which character and strategy is in use.
 We've got a few different ones!
-Our current best is Watcher, and there we've got a 62% chance of beating the Act 3 boss.
-We'll re-test all characters and publish up-to-date win rates soon.
+You can see our most current [winrates here](docs/winrates.md).

 ### How does it work?
 Machine Learning?
 Gen AI?
 Nah, just good old-fashioned manually constructed automated decision-making.
 For example: